 However, it’s also very notable, because this looks like one of the only ultrawides that is actually high def (at least for now, since CES may hold more surprises in this regard).
 Typically, gamers have had to choose between one or the other in the past, but it looks like those days are changing.
+If you’re looking for the best monitor for video editing, this might be your pick!
 Of course, the monitor can also help out designers, video editors, and others with a lot on their digital plate.

 The monitor will also include “nano” IPS technology.
 This is a new LG feature that’s basically a highly refined IPS screen that’s designed to cut down on aberrant colors and glare, increasing clarity and improving color appearance.